You’re confident that you have what it takes to be a successful educational entrepreneur. Have you found the right platform to help you do this?

 Kajabi vs. Mighty Networks

 With a strong emphasis on forging connections and building communities, it allows you to utilize its course-building and marketing functions and share what you’ve made through its customizable social media feed that you can personalize.
-Your feed can be used to send updates, allow your members to comment, or even notify them that you are hosting a live stream.
-If I could describe Mighty Networks in a few words, it’d be “it works just like Facebook!”
+You can also use your feed to share updates, let your members sound off in the comments, and even inform them you’re holding a live stream if you want.
+Mighty Networks is a similar to Facebook, I would say.

 Similar to Kajabi, Mighty has enough tools to let you create courses, memberships, and other kinds of content in-house.
-Both have decent video hosting and live-streaming, which means, if you’re into teaching through the video format, you could film and upload them to any either platform scot-free.
+Both offer decent video hosting and live streaming, so if teaching via video is your thing, you can film them and upload them to either platform.

 Both services offer mobile apps that you, or your students, can download to interact with your content anywhere and anytime.
 This is a great advantage because they are compatible with both iOS and Android devices.
 Accessibility is high assured.
-Mighty has recently added an affiliate program, but since it’s new, it might take many years to be as robust as Kajabi’s.
-Thinkific Vs Kajabi
+Mighty recently added an affiliate program.
+However, because it is new, it may take years for it to become as robust as Kajabi.
+Kajabi Vs Upside Down

 Kajabi and Mighty are different in that they specialize in something else.
 Kajabi focuses more on community building, while Kajabi focuses on courses and a variety of other things.
 And, as you can expect, it’s clear that Mighty’s course-building capabilities are… not at their best.
 They are functional but not as advanced and sophisticated as Kajabi’s.